Derick-Obeng/main/README.md

 so me starting up</br> something new was just just wanna have some </br>
 ride with </br>
-8 2 8 ima stack lict it
+8 2 8 ima stack lict it.